-- Suppose that we have a simple model, e.g., the rule that a medium complex "user story" takes 8 work-hours. - Use of that model implies that a task with five medium complex user stories should take about 40 work-hours. - The estimator, however, feels that 40 work-hours is too high, and, that 30 work-hours should be sufficient.
-We now have a conflict between analysis and intuition. - As reported earlier, we tend to have more confidence in the analytical process, but at the same time more confidence in the intuition-based output (our expert judgment).
+- Suppose that we have a simple model, e.g., the rule that a medium complex "use case" takes 8 work-hours. - Use of that model implies that a task with five medium complex use cases should take about 40 work-hours. - The estimator, however, feels that 40 work-hours is too high, and, that 30 work-hours should be sufficient.
+We now have a conflict between analysis and intuition. - We tend to have more confidence in the analytical process, but at the same time more confidence in the intuition-based output (our expert judgment).
 How is this conflict solved? - A strongly analytical person: Trust the model - A strongly intuitive person: Trust the intuition - Conflict-averse person: Adjust the model input so that it gives the desired output.
 In the example, this may be achieved through categorization of some of the medium complex user stories as "simple".
 This conflictavoiding adjustment may happen both consciously and unconsciously.